 Sunnyjook is fascinated by chess and enjoys sharing tips with beginners, as well as discussing opening moves and other aspects of the game.

-Chess has long been viewed by our society as a game for intelligent individuals.
+Our society has long viewed chess as a game for intelligent individuals.
 Millions of people around the world are playing it.
 A classic game that will stand the test of time, chess has a strong, established club and online community, even drawing the interest of celebrities such as Madonna, Arnold Schwarzenegger, Jude Law, and others.

 Athletes such as basketball superstar Kobe Bryant, tennis player Anna Kournikova, and UFC welterweight champion Georges St. Pierre are also enthusiasts.
 Alexandra Kosteniuk, Hou Yifan, and Judit Polgar are among the world's best female chess players, whereas the young prodigy Magnus Carlsen, Hikaru Nakamura, and Viswanathan Anand are the best of the males.